wordsum/wordsum/README.md

 ### Purpose

-wordsum-java is a tool to output a version of the wordsum-model's Text Model.
+wordsum-java is a tool that outputs a version of the wordsum-model's Text Model.

+### The model

+Examples and definition of the model can be found in the http://github.com/wordsum/wordsum-model

 ### Source